-High School Diploma Requirements Areas of Study Units of Credit Additional Information English/Language Arts 4 units 9 th Literature and American Literature are required courses that everyone must take.
+High School Diploma Requirements Areas of Study Units of Credit Additional Information English/Language Arts 4 units Literature & Composition I and Literature & Composition II are required courses that everyone must take.
 Mathematics 4 units Math requirements can be complicated, so review IHF(6) for the details.
-Most students will be required to take GSE Algebra I, GSE Geometry, and GSE Algebra II before taking an additional math course.
+Most students will be required to take Algebra Concepts & Connections , Geometry Concepts & Connections , and Advanced Algebra Concepts & Connections before taking an additional math course.
 Science 4 units Every student must take Biology , one unit of either Physical Science or Physics , and one unit of either Chemistry , Earth Systems , Environmental Science or an AP course .
 There are many 4 th science options to choose from, students must take a 4 th science course to graduate.
-Social Studies 3 units Every student must take World History, U.S. History, Government, and Economics .
+Social Studies 3 units Every student must take World History , U.S. History , Government , and Economics .
 World Geography is considered an elective and is highly encouraged.
 Health and Physical Education 1 unit Every student must take Health and Personal Fitness unless they earn three or more credits in JROTC.
 Health and Personal Fitness are specific classes and general PE or weight training do not count in this category.
 CTAE and/or World Language and/or Fine Arts Student is encouraged to complete a pathway (3 courses) in one of the above areas.
 3 units 2 Credits of the same foreign language is required for admission to colleges and universities.
 (Example: Spanish I and Spanish II or French I and French II) General Electives 4 units Includes academic, CTAE, Fine Arts, PE and any other courses taken outside of the above requirements.
 Total Units Required for Graduation 23 units